Philippine Defense Medal

-The Philippine Defense Medal is a military award and decoration of the Republic of the Philippines which is awarded to recognize the initial resistance against Japanese invasion between the dates of 8 December 1941 and 15 June 1942.
+The Philippine Defense Medal is a military award and decoration of the Republic of the Philippines which is awarded to recognize the initial resistance against Japanese invasion between 8 December 1941 and 15 June 1942.
 The award was first created in December 1944, and was issued as the Philippine Defense Ribbon.
 A full-sized medal was authorized and added in July, 1945.